DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-27-experiment-2-iterating-how-schools-add-school-placements.md

 The mentoring profession could benefit from recognition and an official qualification.
 This finding echoes our previous research and that of other adjacent teams.

-Schools already register ECF mentors into a central system.
+Schools already register Early Career Framework (ECF) mentors into a central system.
 Therefore, registering ITT mentors into a similar service would be helpful.

+*[ECF]: Early Career Framework
+*[ITT]: Initial Teacher Training